ibaiGilabert/data_logger/README.md

 The data logger implements a server by using [Asio](https://think-async.com/Asio/) (header only) library.
 It will serve every sensor's data stream requests by managing concurrent sessions.

 For each message received, it delegates the process to the 'Dispatcher', the class in charge of the business logic.
-This dispatcher logs the data and notifies other components to more data analysis following the [Observer pattern](https://refactoring.guru/design-patterns/observer).
+It uses an [Thread Pool](https://www.geeksforgeeks.org/thread-pool-in-cpp/) pattern in order to distribute the workload in a handy way.
+The dispatcher task logs the data and notifies other components to  further data analysis following the [Observer pattern](https://refactoring.guru/design-patterns/observer).

 So far, the unique observer is a the 'SafetyMgr' class, who performs the validation of the data received.
 For each monitored value, the system allows to concatenate validations by following the [Chain of Responsibility pattern](https://refactoring.guru/design-patterns/chain-of-responsibility).

 The logging system as well as follows the alert handlers follow the [Strategy pattern](https://refactoring.guru/design-patterns/strategy) taking advantage of C++ polymorphism.
+The syntax is inspired by [Common Event Format (CEF)](https://www.microfocus.com/documentation/arcsight/arcsight-smartconnectors-8.4/pdfdoc/cef-implementation-standard/cef-implementation-standard.pdf).

 ## Notes about the style & code's guideline